Why do you charge by the word rather than by the hour?

 Do you offer an editing sample?

 I offer this free service to all potential new clients!
-It's extremely useful, as it gives me a good idea of the state of the manuscript, so that I know what I'll be working with if hired, and lets the client get a sense of whether my editing style is a good fit for them.
+It's extremely useful, as it gives me a good idea of the state of their manuscript (that way I know what I'll be working with if hired), and it also lets the client get a sense of whether my editing style is a good fit for them.

 What is your turnaround time like?